trentsikute/globalchurch-schema/docs/church_id.md

 # Slot: church_id

-_Primary key for Church; referenced by related tables._
+_Primary key for Church; referenced by related tables.
+Issued by Global.Church._